Valuation Guide

 Often yes, but not always.
 The savings from extending above 80 years (avoiding marriage value entirely) can be significant on higher-value flats.
 On lower-value flats and with a lease comfortably above 80 years, the saving is smaller and the extension cost still has to be weighed against the price uplift.
 Get a leasehold valuation surveyor to model both your current premium and your projected premium below 80 years before deciding.

 Yes for any negotiation with the freeholder.
-Marriage value depends on the value of the unextended lease, the value of the extended lease, and the freeholder's reversion, which themselves depend on capitalisation rates and deferment rates that valuers reasonably disagree on.
+Marriage value depends on the value of the unextended lease, the value of the extended lease and the freeholder's reversion, which themselves depend on capitalisation rates and deferment rates that valuers reasonably disagree on.
 A specialist leasehold valuation surveyor uses comparable evidence and tribunal precedent to produce a defensible figure.
 The cost (typically £500 to £1,000) is small relative to the difference a robust valuation makes to the negotiation.

 Ready to Get a Cash Offer for Your Flat?